bilalahmadai/bilalahmadai/README.md

 ## 🚀 About Me

 I'm Bilal Ahmad.
-I have recently completed my bachelor's degree in **BSCS** from Punjab Univerity Gujranwala Campus [**(PUGC)**](https://pugc.edu.pk/website/) and I am eagerly awaiting the official graduation ceremony and final result.
+I have recently completed my bachelor's degree in **BSCS** from Punjab Univerity Gujranwala Campus [**(PUGC)**](https://pugc.edu.pk/website/).
+I have successfully achieved my Graduation milestone scoring a 3.6 CGPA.
 I am an expert in Python and AI/ML/DL Enthusiast.
 I love to be involved and explore technology like the emerging field of Artificial Intelligence which will be probably the next level technological era.

 ## 🛠 Skills